decadenza/OldStyleDigitalClock/README.md

 You may notice flickering if you use a camera to look at the clock.
 If this is a concern, you may reduce the C13 capacitor value to increase the frequency to the desired level.
 Full details in the schematics.

 ## PCB printing
 A standard 2-layer PCB is used.
-You may use the [FabricationOutput](FabricationOutput) folder, zip it and order directly from your supplier.
-It contains the necessary Gerbers and drill files.
+You may generate the necessary Gerber and drill files using KiCad according to the specs of your supplier.

 <img src="img/clock_pcb.jpg" alt="The old style digital clock" width="400">